 - Corporate decision.

-- Why the job will be discontinued.
+- Why the job is ending.

 Maternity protection (mutterschutzgesetz)

 - From the beginning of pregnancy until four months after giving birth, the employer cannot give notice to the employee;